Gilbert-Studio-Newbe/React-Setup/project-review.md

 - [x] Module import organization
   - React and React Flow imports typically come first
   - Component imports follow
-  - No clear organization pattern for large import lists
+  - ✅ Implemented barrel files for cleaner imports
+  - ✅ Components can now be imported from a single location
 - [x] Export patterns
-  - Most components use default exports
+  - Default exports used for components
-  - Some utilities and types use named exports
+  - Named exports used for utilities and types
+  - ✅ Barrel files provide consistent export patterns
 - [x] Circular dependencies
   - No obvious circular dependencies detected